 We offer several types of imaging to help guide the diagnosis and treatment of your pet.
 We are the only veterinary clinic in Billings, MT that has a in-house CT scanner.
-In addition, we offer traditional radiographs (x-rays), CT (computed tomography), ultrasound, and endoscopy.
+In addition, we offer traditional radiographs (x-rays), ultrasound, and endoscopy.
 We have the capability of easily submitting images electronically to board certified radiologists for expert interpretation.

 At Best Friends Animal Hospital, we utilize a Toshiba Aquilion 16 slice helical computed tomography (CT) machine.
 A CT works by using rotating x-ray technology to take multiple cross sectional pictures that represent slices of a patient’s body.
 These images are viewed individually and can be combined together for a three dimensional model.